mirochaj/ares/README.md

 ## Citation

-If you use ARES in paper please reference [Mirocha (2014)](http://adsabs.harvard.edu/abs/2014MNRAS.443.1211M) if it's an application of the global 21-cm modeling machinery and [Mirocha et al. (2012)](http://adsabs.harvard.edu/abs/2012ApJ...756...94M) if you use the 1-D radiative transfer and/or SED optimization.
+If you use ARES in paper please reference [Mirocha (2014)](http://adsabs.harvard.edu/abs/2014MNRAS.443.1211M) if it's an application of the global 21-cm modeling machinery and [Mirocha et al. (2012)](http://adsabs.harvard.edu/abs/2012ApJ...756...94M) if you use the 1-D radiative transfer.
 Note that for some applications, ARES relies heavily on lookup tables and publicly-available software packages that should be referenced as well.
 These include:

 - [CAMB](https://camb.readthedocs.io/en/latest/)
 - [hmf](https://hmf.readthedocs.io/en/latest/)
 - Collisional coupling coefficients from [Zygelman (2005)](https://ui.adsabs.harvard.edu/abs/2005ApJ...622.1356Z/abstract).
-- Lyman:math:`\alpha` transition probabilities from [Pritchard \& Furlanetto](https://ui.adsabs.harvard.edu/abs/2006MNRAS.367.1057P/abstract).
+- Lyman-alpha transition probabilities from [Pritchard \& Furlanetto](https://ui.adsabs.harvard.edu/abs/2006MNRAS.367.1057P/abstract).

 Please also provide a link to [this page](https://github.com/mirochaj/ares) as a footnote.